 - Are polices fit for purpose?
 Employees should be left in no doubt how to "speak up".
 Clear reporting obligations should be set out.

 - Cross-border policies and procedures will require close attention in light of the EU Directive.

 Training and support

 - Is the workforce trained appropriately on what amounts to whistleblowing and what they should do if they have a concern?
 Is guidance given as to what amounts to a grievance and what constitutes a protected disclosure?

 - Do those responsible for the organisation's whistleblowing arrangements receive additional bespoke training and guidance?

 Employers are under increasing pressure to act responsibly.
 An organisation's approach to whistleblowing continues to receive attention from internal and external stakeholders.
-Reform is on the horizon and responsibility rests with business leaders to put in place the foundations that will ensure a supportive culture that will allow concerns to be appropriately raised and addressed for the benefit of the whole organisation.
+Reform is upon us and responsibility rests with business leaders to put in place the foundations that will ensure a supportive culture that will allow concerns to be appropriately raised and addressed for the benefit of the whole organisation.
 Direction has to come from the top to ensure a culture of openness and transparency.

-With the pandemic ongoing and many businesses planning a return to the workplace once permitted, it is likely that the number of whistleblowing complaints will only increase.
+With the pandemic ongoing, it is likely that the number of whistleblowing complaints will only increase.
 The overall objective for any organisation must be that its people feel able to speak up if they are concerned about wrongdoing, safe in the knowledge that the concerns will be taken seriously and they will not be ignored, side-lined or dismissed.

 At DWF, we run a tailored education programme for organisations called Responsibility, helping business leaders to prepare for the future, foster a positive culture, address governance issues and lead responsibly.
 As part of this transformational programme, we work with business leaders on the key issues raised in this update.
 If you would like further information on Responsibility please get in touch via the contacts below or email email@example.com